taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 </details>

 - Grokking the Object Oriented Design Interview
-- **A Philosophy of Software Design** (2nd, 2021) by John Ousterhout
+- **A Philosophy of Software Design** (2nd, 2021) by John Ousterhout [4.22, 4119]
-- **Thinking in Systems: A Primer** (2008) by Donella H. Meadows, Diana Wright
+- **Thinking in Systems: A Primer** (2008) by Donella H. Meadows, Diana Wright [4.19, 20613]
-- Beautiful Code: Leading Programmers Explain How They Think (2007) by Andy Oram, Greg Wilson
+- Beautiful Code: Leading Programmers Explain How They Think (2007) by Andy Oram, Greg Wilson [3.76, 1497]
-- Software Design for Flexibility: How to Avoid Programming Yourself Into a Corner (2021) by Chris Hanson, Gerald Jay Sussman
 - [system-design-primer](https://github.com/donnemartin/system-design-primer)

+Some more

+- Software Design for Flexibility: How to Avoid Programming Yourself Into a Corner (2021) by Chris Hanson, Gerald Jay Sussman [3.38, 48]
 - 软件设计：从专业到卓越 by 张刚

 ### System Design